ChristianKeys/ME-396P-Final-Project-cantcode.py/README.md

 ## How to Run Simulations:

-External Packages Needed: Numpy, Matplotlib, Random, Time and Glob
+External Packages Needed: Numpy, Matplotlib, Random, Time and Glob/OS

 DISCLAIMER: YOU MUST DOWNLOAD ZIP FILE TO BE ABLE TO RUN ALL OF THE SIMULATIONS AS MANY LOCAL PACKAGES ARE PRESENT IN OUR PROJECT